 In addition to these risk factors, here are two more that exert a powerful influence on whether your child develops type 2 diabetes: poor quality diet and excess sugar consumption.
 These are so important they deserve their own sections.

-Childhood Diabetes and Diet
+Childhood diabetes and diet

 The 2 big dietary contributors to type 2 diabetes are processed foods and excess sugar consumption.

 Food processing affects the way the metabolism works.
 Its lack of fiber causes a rapid rise in blood sugar levels shortly after consumption, triggering an insulin response.
-When you consume carbohydrates, your body turns them into glucose that is then absorbed into your bloodstream.
+When you consume carbohydrates, your body turns them into glucose which is then absorbed into your bloodstream.
 Your blood glucose levels rise, causing your pancreas to release insulin to take the excess glucose to your cells.
 Your glucose levels then return to normal.

 The type of carb you eat determines whether your blood glucose levels rise quickly or gradually.
 If you eat non-starchy vegetables, for instance, the fiber slows the rate of glucose absorption, causing a gradual rise in blood glucose levels.
-If you eat a candy bar or doughnut, there is nothing to slow the glucose absorption, and your blood glucose levels rise quickly.
+If you eat a candy bar or doughnut, there is nothing to slow glucose absorption, and your blood glucose levels rise quickly.

 This matters because if you regularly eat foods that cause a rapid rise in blood sugar levels, it also triggers a continual insulin response that eventually either causes insulin resistance or it overworks the pancreas.
 This is the forerunner of type 2 diabetes.